-d) Deferred taxation
+e) Deferred taxation

-Deferred tax asset amounting to US\$ 38.862 million (2016: US\$ 29.22 million) has not been recognised in profit or loss relating to the carried forward losses amounting to US\$ 259.08 million (2016: US\$ 243.49 million), which are expected to expire within a period of five years from the year of origination of taxable loss.
+Deferred tax asset amounting to US\$ 29.22 million (2015: US\$ 23.64 million) has not been recognised in profit or loss relating to the carried forward losses amounting to US\$ 243.49 million, which are expected to expire within a period of five years from the year of origination of taxable loss.
 The Company has accounted for a deferred tax asset only for the carried forward losses which are expected to be utilised against the taxable profits to be generated in future.
 The related details are set out in note 9.